+Privatization is not the answer to fixing these issues.
+“Disruption, which is so highly lauded in the private sector, is exactly what those schools don’t need.
+Instead, what they need is courageous policy addressing issues like school integration and compensatory funding.”
 All of this is a pattern of privileging private and privatized entities over existing available public institutions that are the best, most equitable means we have of delivering resources to citizens.

 The central tenets of education justice are:

-1. Universal pre-K for all eligible 4-year-olds
+- Universal pre-K for all eligible 4-year-olds.

-2. Equity of opportunity for all races and abilities
+- Equity of opportunity for all races and abilities

-3. Inclusion and safety for minorities, LGBTQIA, etc.
+- Inclusion and safety for LGBTQ+ students

-6. High quality teachers and administrators who are valued and retained in every school.
+- High quality teachers and administrators who are valued and retained in every school.

-In other words, all students, regardless of their socio-economic background, benefit academically from a racially and economically mixed learning environment.
+Research from around the nation shows the benefits of racially and economically integrated schools.
+Research confirms that all students, regardless of their socio-economic background, benefit academically from a racially and economically mixed learning environment.
 It is not only the poorer students who benefit.
-However, the re-segregation of schools poses a much more acute threat for low-income and minority students given the overwhelming challenges faced by schools of concentrated poverty.
-High poverty schools face much higher rates of teacher turnover, more numerous disciplinary problems, and lower student performance.
+However, the re-segregation of schools poses a much more acute threat for low-income and minority students given the overwhelming challenges faced by schools with high concentrations of poverty.
+High poverty schools face much higher rates of teacher turnover and disciplinary problems along with lower student performance.

 In addition to the academic benefits of school integration, diverse schools do a better job of preparing students to live in an integrated world.
 Students who learn to work with people with a range of backgrounds are more adept with handling the complexity of difference and the challenge of the unfamiliar.